benwiz/graphics/README.md

 - Learn to train my own models either using ml5.js or Tensorflow directly.
 Ideally use Tensorflow directly.
   - Thoughts about training
     - I will have to create the inputs.
 Maybe the simplest way to get started is to use OpenCV to detect edges.

+## To Do

+- Create a rudimentary website based off ml5js pix2pix Pikachu example
+- Find another pre-trained pix2pix model
+- Use the new pix2pix model and implement the feature in the website for the user to select the desired model
+- Find more pre-trained models and add them to the website
+- Make the website pretty
+- Try to train my own models
+- Consider if/when it will be worth it to offer a "purchase" feature